 Available Carbohydrate and Diabetes

 To better estimate the effect of avocado on your blood sugar levels, you can calculate their available carbohydrate content by subtracting fiber from the total carbs.
 In the case of a California avocado, you get 2.6 grams of available carbohydrates, while a Florida avocado contains 6.8 grams of available carbohydates because of its larger size.
-Usually, diabetics are recommended to limit their carb intake to 45 grams to 60 grams per meal.
+Usually, people with diabetes are recommended to limit their carb intake to 45 grams to 60 grams per meal.
 Avocado contains very small amounts of available carbohydrates and are not problematic for diabetes control, even if you eat a whole, large avocado.

 Typical Meals With Avocado